 During the onset of pregnancy, the mother’s immune system goes through alterations to avoid attacking the foetus.
 One of the alterations observed is the increase of monocytes.
 However, the side-effects of this are that it can lead to certain complications in pregnancy like preeclampsia.
 To remove these fears, the doctor may advise a test when the monocytes are observed to be too high.

 There is no change in the count of these cells.
-Any change will be an indication of a weak immune or the attack of an infection.
+Any change will be an indication of a weak immunity or the attack of an infection.

 There is no significant change in the number of Basophils.

 It decreases in the first two trimesters and increases in the last trimester and postpartum.
-These changes are suppression of immunological activity during pregnancy.
+These changes are due to suppression of immunological activity during pregnancy.

-What is the Normal White Blood Cell Count While Pregnant?
+What is the Normal White Blood Cell Count During Pregnancy?

 The total white blood cells in average non-pregnant women are between 4,500 – 11,000/ cu mm.
 During pregnancy, the minimum count to be maintained is 6000/ cu mm.
 In the third trimester, a range between 12000-18000 per microliter is considered as normal.